 Shortly about the application (fig. 14-15): the first group of regimes: xy, x, y.
 XY handles image with two passes (one has main for X, another Y).
 The second regime group: full and two.
 Two takes only the first and last value of the currentX vector.
 In full, we take all currentX vector’s values.
 The Button takePortrait puts the current camera’s frame in the algorithm, takes a result, saves it with a name saved.jpg and attaches it to display window, also saves pairs of points in the file points.txt for server needs.

-To launch the application on your computer, you can download the release folder with the exe file, dll files and image.jpg picture (512x512 pixels).
+To launch the application on your computer, you can download the release folder with the .exe file, .dll files and image.jpg picture (512x512 pixels).
 All files must be placed in the same directory with a .exe application file.
 In addition to the main application, there are plain algorithm code, test TCP client, KRL code in the repository.